DarrylClay2005/HTML-Lab-1/README.md

 # About Me Page

 ## Description
-This is a simple HTML project that introduces who I am, my interests, and a few of my favorite links.
+This is my HTML project that introduces who I am, my interests, and a single favorite link of mine.

 ## Author
 Your Name - [GitHub Profile](https://github.com/DarrylClay2005)